A root canal procedure is one of the best ways to save a tooth with significant structural damage.

 You can eat and drink as soon as the anesthetic wears off.

 With insurance, a root canal can cost anywhere from $200 to $1500.
 Without insurance, patients can expect to pay between $620 to $1472.
 Root canals performed on the front teeth are generally less costly than those performed on molars.

-After completing your root canal, Dr. Feinberg will seal your tooth, take impressions, and mill a dental crown.
+After completing your root canal La Mesa dentist, Dr. Feinberg, will seal your tooth, take impressions, and mill a dental crown.
 The crown is a cap that fits snugly over your tooth to strengthen it and prevent further damage.

 Your mouth will be numb for a few hours after your procedure.
 Once the numbness subsides, you can eat and drink soft foods.
 Be sure to avoid very hot or cold beverages as your tooth heals.

 It is normal to feel tired right after a root canal.
 You should plan to take the rest of the day off to rest and recuperate.
 Expect some mild soreness or aching for a few days.
 Most patients return to work within a day or two and are feeling back to normal within a week.

 After the root canal is complete, you will not notice any difference between the tooth that had a root canal and your other teeth.
 The affected tooth will be just as strong and natural looking as your surrounding teeth.
 Most importantly, it will no longer lead to pain and tenderness once the inflamed pulp is removed.

 Dr. Feinberg prides himself not only on his dental expertise, but also his ability to provide superior patient care.

 When assessing potential dental problems, Dr. Feinberg listens to each patient to ensure that he can meet their unique needs.
 This commitment to patient satisfaction is why his patients continue to return to receive the best root canals La Mesa has to offer.
 To experience this world class care for yourself, contact us at the San Diego Dental Center today to set up an appointment.